Alice Mahon: Račak

 Mahon appeared to be critical of the generally accepted narrative of the Račak massacre.

 She spoke at the International Criminal Tribunal for the former Yugoslavia on 1 March 2006 and stated under examination: "Yes, I think there is something highly suspicious about what happened at Racak."
 Judge Robinson responded, "But to say that Mr. Walker arranged it, that's a very serious --" which Mahon interjected to say, "Well, would you like me to say that I think Mr. Walker just happened to be there, and people disagreed with him profoundly about that being a massacre."

 Macular degeneration

-Mahon suffered from age-related macular degeneration (AMD), an eye disease which destroys the central part of the vision in the eye, making the sufferer ultimately blind.
-According to the RNIB, more than 18,000 people in Britain go blind every year due to the condition making the disease the leading cause of sight loss in Britain.
-Mahon lost most of the sight in one eye due to AMD and expected to lose sight in the other.
-Calderdale Primary Care Trust refused to fund a drug which could stabilise or improve Mahon's condition, and, in campaigning on this issue, she gained notice in 2007 for threatening to take the PCT to the High Court.
+Mahon suffered from age-related macular degeneration (AMD), a disease which causes progressive blindness.
+Mahon lost most of the sight in one eye and expected to lose sight in the other.
+Calderdale Primary Care Trust refused to fund a drug which could stabilise or improve her condition, in 2007 she threatened to take the PCT to the High Court.